nuxt-modules/prismic/docs/preview.md

 You don't have to change any configuration for the preview mode to be available. `prismic-nuxt` automatically adds the Prismic preview scripts in the `HEAD` of the page.
 It also registers a new `/preview` route in the Nuxt.js app which deals with session cookies and redirects.

 ## Using previews on a statically generated website

-If you're statically generating your website, you have to slightly tweak how you fetch content.
+If you're statically generating your website (using `nuxt generate`), you have to slightly tweak how you fetch content.
 Nuxt.js won't automatically run the `asyncData` function again to get fresh data.
 The easiest thing is to the use the `created` lifecycle hook to force the page to get the most up to date content from Prismic;

 ```vue
 <script>
 function getPage(prismic) {
   return prismic.api.getByUID('page', 'my-page')
 }